 “text” Read the full review

-- Time off – if your employee has been asked to attend a Court hearing as a potential witness voluntarily, and wishes to do so, you can ask them to take this time as annual leave.
-However, if they have received a Court order or Summons, they have to have the time off or you are at risk of being in Contempt of Court yourself.
+If your employee has been asked to give court evidence as a potential witness voluntarily, and wishes to do so, you can ask them to take this time as annual leave from their holiday entitlement, authorised unpaid absence or in their personal time.
+However, if they have received a Court order or Summons, they must have the time off or you are at risk of being in breach of the Contempt of Court Act yourself.

-However, you may want to consider that it is actually part of our public duty to give evidence as a witness and paying for such time builds trust and good employee relations.
+However, you may want to consider that it is actually part of our public duty to give evidence as a witness and paying for such time builds trust and improves employee relations.

 Proof of attendance